alagu2007/xG-valuation-model/README.md

 **Phase 3: Model Training, Comparison and Evaluation**

-To preserve the natural distribution of goals to non-goals, I utilized a stratified 80/20 train/test split before benchmarking two distinct algorithms: a `HistGradientBoostingClassifier` and a standard `LogisticRegression`.
-Despite the tree-based model's ability to handle non-linear interactions, the simpler Logistic Regression outperformed it, achieving an ROC-AUC of 0.7504 and a log-loss of 0.2806.
-This highlights a key domain insight: the relationship between shot geometry (distance, angle) and goal probability is fundamentally smooth and monotonic.
-Logistic Regression naturally captures this gradual decay, whereas tree-based models can overfit the inherent noise of football data by creating rigid, step-like decision boundaries.
+To ensure that the distribution of goals to non-goals was maintained, I ran an 80-20 training-test split before running two different algorithms: an 80/20 train/test split of the `HistGradientBoostingClassifier` and the standard `LogisticRegression`.
+Although the tree model was able to capture non-linear interactions, it performed worse than the Logistic Regression model, which obtained 0.7504 on the ROC-AUC and 0.2806 on the Log-Loss.
+This is an important domain knowledge: The probability of a shot to make a goal is smooth and monotonic in terms of the distance and angle of the shot.
+Logistic Regression naturally captures this gradual decay, while tree based models have the potential to over fit the inherent noise in football data, giving rise to the creation of hard, step-like decision boundaries.

 **Phase 4: Analysis & Storytelling**